We have information you must know before you buy the Sequoia.

 We will not spam you, and will never sell your email.

-All-new, completely redesigned and re-engineered, the 2008 Toyota Sequoia is bigger and more capable than last year's model.
-This is the biggest SUV Toyota has ever made, and it has the most capability.
+This second-generation Sequoia is bigger and more capable than the original, 2001-2007 version.
+Bigger than a Chevy Tahoe in almost every dimension, this latest Sequoia is the biggest SUV Toyota has ever made, and it has the most capability.

 Toyota's comprehensive suite of electronic safety, stability and traction controls, the STAR system, is standard on all models, as are advanced airbag systems.

 The Sequoia differs from the premium Land Cruiser in that the Sequoia is larger, can carry and tow more and is designed specifically for North America.
 The Land Cruiser is designed to address upscale luxury car buyers in global markets.
 The Sequoia is more about practical utility and comfort.
-It is built alongside the Tundra pickup at Toyota's Princeton, Indiana, factory and shares many components with the Tundra.
+It is built at Toyota's Princeton, Indiana, factory and shares many components with the Tundra pickup that is now built in San Antonio, Texas.

-The 2008 Toyota Sequoia is packaged in three grades: SR5, Limited and Platinum.
-SR5 and Limited come standard with the 273-hp 4.7-liter V8 mated to a five-speed automatic transmission.
-Platinum comes standard with the 5.7-liter V8 and six-speed automatic.
+The 2009 Toyota Sequoia is packaged in three grades: SR5, Limited and Platinum.
+SR5 comes standard with a 276-hp 4.7-liter V8 mated to a five-speed automatic transmission.
+Limited and Platinum come standard with the 5.7-liter V8 and six-speed automatic.
 Eight-passenger seating is standard; Platinum seats seven.
+A flex-fuel version of the 5.7-liter engine that can run on E85 (85 percent ethanol) is available in most states.

-Platinum grade ($52,375) comes with the bigger engine plus 20-inch alloy wheels, a rear load-leveling suspension, a memory feature for the power seats, which are heated and air conditioned in the front.
-Second-row seats are heated buckets, converting the interior to seven-passenger capacity, and the navigation system with backup camera is standard with Platinum.
-The exterior also includes a rear spoiler, power back door, sunroof, and headlamp cleaner.
+Platinum grade ($52,375) comes with 20-inch alloy wheels, a rear load-leveling suspension, and a memory feature for the power seats, which are heated and air conditioned in the front.
+Second-row seats are heated buckets, converting the interior to seven-passenger capacity, and a navigation system with backup camera is standard.
+Exterior features include a power back door, sunroof, and headlamp cleaner.
 Platinum is available with four-wheel drive ($55,600).

-Compared to the Chevy Tahoe, the new Sequoia is longer and wider with a longer wheelbase.
-It's actually designed to look tall and oversized, so as to project strength from a distance.
+Compared to the Chevy Tahoe, the Toyota Sequoia is longer and wider with a longer wheelbase.
+It's designed to look tall and oversized, so as to project strength from a distance.
+Larger than the previous-generation (pre-2008) model, the 2008-2009 Toyota Sequoia is a full size SUV.

-The windshield angle is lower than before, accentuating bulk below the hood line, and larger high-mounted headlamps add an alert look to a cabin-forward design.
-Exterior mirrors are large, because they have to be, but careful smoothing has reduced wind noise, as does the use of partially hidden wipers that likewise, must be very large to sweep the large front windshield.
+The windshield angle is lower than that of the previous-generation version, accentuating bulk below the hood line, and larger high-mounted headlamps add an alert look to a cabin-forward design.
+Exterior mirrors are large, because they have to be, but careful smoothing has reduced wind noise, as does the use of partially hidden wipers that likewise must be very large to sweep the large front windshield.
 The new design permits a drag coefficient of 0.35, respectable for a full-size truck.

 From the side, large, strong-looking door handles are apparent, the kind you'd appreciate if you wear gloves.
-The rear doors now open 10 degrees wider for easier child seat and passenger access and have three detents, instead of two.
+The rear doors open 10 degrees wider than in 2007 and earlier models, for easier child seat and passenger access, and have three detents, instead of two.

 Parking sensors enable easier parking and the ability to avoid people or toys lurking in the driveway.